Arkensor/DayZ-CommunityFramework/README.md

 You would want to install the pre-packaged mod found on the steam workshop [here](https://steamcommunity.com/sharedfiles/filedetails/?id=1559212036).

-Unzip the file and drag the folder `@Community-Framework` into the root of your game and server directory.
+Drag the folder `@Community-Framework` into the root of your game and server directory.
 It is already signed.

 When starting the game and/or server, make sure to add the mod first by using `-mod=@Community-Framework;` and then append the rest of your mods afterwards.
 Seperate using the `;` character.
 Enclose the argument in quotation marks.